nanditha16/Python/src/DS_Algo/README.md

     - “I do a BFS with column indices.
 Start at the root with column 0, push (node, col) into a queue.
 When I pop a node, I append its value to column_table[col], then push left with col−1 and right with col+1.
 While traversing, I track min_col/max_col.
 BFS preserves top-to-bottom, left-to-right order within each column.
 At the end, I output columns from min_col to max_col.
 Time: O(n) to visit nodes; Space: O(n) for the table and queue.”
     - Time	O(n)	Each node is visited once
     - Space	O(n)	For queue and column table

+## *** IMPORTANT***
+41. letterCombinations(self, digits: str) -> List[str]: Letter Combinations of a Phone Number
+    - “I generate all phone keypad combinations with backtracking.
+At position index, I iterate the letters mapped from digits[index], append one letter to the current path, recurse to the next index, and backtrack.
+When index == len(digits), I add the built string to result.
+This explores the full Cartesian product in lexical order.
+Time: O(3^m · 4^n) where m digits map to 3 letters and n to 4 (7/9), since we must output all combos; space: O(L) recursion depth (L = number of digits) plus output size.”
+    - Time	O(4ⁿ)	Each digit can map to up to 4 letters (e.g., '7', '9')
+    - Space	O(n)	Recursion depth and path string